-A new month means new rates, and TEXAR Federal Credit Union (TEXAR) has started the month by raising the rate on its 18-month Share Certificate and Online Share Certificate (1.76% APY).
-The minimum deposit is $1k, with no stated balance cap.
+TEXAR Federal Credit Union (TEXAR) has started the new year with a new rate on its 12-month Share Certificate – 2.25% APY.
+The minimum opening deposit is $1k, with no stated balance cap.

-Headquartered in Texarkana, Texas, TEXAR Federal Credit Union’s residency-based field of membership (FOM) is unusual, as the largest municipality it serves (Texarkana) is located half in Texas and half in Arkansas.
+Headquartered in Texarkana, Texas, TEXAR Federal Credit Union’s residency-based field of membership (FOM) is unique, as the largest municipality it serves (Texarkana) straddles the Texas/Arkansas border.

-Joining TEXAR can be done over the phone or in person or at any of seven Texas branches located in Atlanta, DeKalb, Hooks, New Boston, Paris, and Texarkana (2), or the Arkansas branch located in Texarkana.
+Joining TEXAR can be done over the phone (903.223.0000) or in person at any of six Texas branches located in Atlanta, DeKalb, Hooks, New Boston, Paris, and Texarkana, or the Arkansas branch in Texarkana.

 Credit Union Overview

-TEXAR Federal Credit Union has an overall health grade of "A" at DepositAccounts.com, with a Texas ratio of 3.70% (excellent) based on March 31, 2017 data.
-In the past year, Landmark CU has increased its total non-brokered deposits by $5.81 million, an above average annual growth rate of 2.21%.
+TEXAR Federal Credit Union has an overall health grade of "A" at DepositAccounts.com, with a Texas Ratio of 1.85% (excellent) based on September 30, 2019 data.
+TEXAR has an excellent capitalization level (14.90%), the result of holding $354.8 million in assets with $52.86 million in equity.
 Please refer to our financial overview of TEXAR Federal Credit Union (NCUA Charter # 24567) for more details.

 TEXAR Federal Credit Union was originally established in 1951 as the Bowie County Teachers Credit Union.
 As its FOM expanded and diversified, the Credit Union’s name changed: Bowie-Cass Teachers Credit Union (1964), the Teachers Federal Credit Union (1996), and finally, TEXAR Federal Credit Union (2001).
-TEXAR has continued to grow in size and scope, recently adding Arkansas’ Little River County to the FOM.
-With more than 31,300 members and assets in excess of $354 million, TEXAR is currently the 59th largest credit union in Texas.
+With more than 32,200 members and assets in excess of $354 million, TEXAR is currently the 61st largest credit union headquartered in Texas.

 How the Share Certificate Compares

-When compared to the 177 similar length-of-term CDs tracked by DepositAccounts.com that require a similar minimum deposit and are within the FOM, TEXAR Federal Credit Union’s 18-month Share Certificate currently shares the top spot with Red River Credit Union’s 18-month CD and Veridian Credit Union’s 15-month Special CD.
+When compared to the similar length-of-term CDs tracked by DepositAccounts.com that require a similar minimum deposit and are available within the FOM, TEXAR Federal Credit Union’s 12-month Share Certificate APY currently ranks first.